dynamsoft-docs/web-twain-docs/getstarted/editing.md

 ### Convert the image to grayscale

-Click the ConvertToGray button and the image will change to grayscale:
+Click the ConvertToBW button and the image will change to grayscale:

 ![HelloWorldEditGrayscale2]({{site.assets}}imgs/HelloWorldEditGrayscale2.png)